iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 <admon type="warn">

-If `live.end()` is omitted, Iterative Studio will continue to wait for new updates forever, because it will not receive the signal that the experiment has ended.
+If `live.end()` is not called, Iterative Studio will continue to wait for new updates forever, because it will not receive the signal that the experiment has ended.